fi-sprucesol/pulumi-Pulumi-UI/README.md

-# pulumi-template-UI
+# pulumi-Pulumi-UI
-this is UI template
+this is UI Pulumi